 Chairman of the Board: Calculating total hours worked involves all employees.
-Each employee turns in a timesheet with their hours.
-Those documents are balanced with all other timesheets for accuracy, and total workable hours in that month by the employees.
-The Office Manager double checks for accuracy, and the Director signs off on each employee timesheet.
+Each EMT turns in a timesheet with their hours and signs their timesheet.
+Those are balanced with all other employee times sheets for accuracy, and the total workable hours in each month.
+The Office Manager double checks for accuracy, and the Director signs off on each employee time sheet.
 It is impossible to pay for more or less hours than available hours in the month.
+The exception is extra crew payroll when a second crew is utilized.
 No checks are signed by the Office Manager.
 All checks require review and signatures by two Board members.

-Implementing recommendations of additional staff for segregation of duties requires adding expense and overhead to a small operation and is not a cost-efficient business practice.

-Payroll tax payments are configured by software, which is updated annually.
-State tax payments are completed with amounts provided by the same program and are totally accurate.
-Payroll checks are placed in envelopes with the employee's name on it, then put in the designated drawer in the squad room for the employee to pick up, unless they request it to be mailed.
-There have not been any issues with this process.
+Implementing recommendations of additional staff for segregation of duties requires adding expense and overhead to a small operation.
+Financial prudence is necessary.
+Payroll tax payments are configured by vendor software, which is updated annually, and OTC payments are completed with amounts provided by the same program, and totally accurate.
+Payroll checks are placed in envelopes with their name on it, and then placed in the designated drawer in the squad room for the employee to pick up, unless they request it be mailed.
+There have not been any issues with the payroll process.